Emma Ohanian

 Q: How has the Armenian culture shaped you?

 Can I call being Armenian a character trait?
 I strongly associate my personality with my culture.
 It has defined my personal values and my professional priorities.
-While I work closely with several Armenian centric organizations because I align with their values, I also am professionally passionate about regulation in media and technology to ensure that Armenian history and stories are at the forefront of global media, along with other important worldly issues.
+While I work closely with several Armenian centric organizations because I align with their values, I also am professionally passionate about enabling long-term wealth establishment for our community through representation and access.

 The Diminishing Garden / A Cathedral Near